Hifumi1337/Gotta-Catch-em-All-Room/README.md

 After logging into the ssh with the provided credentials, change the directory to /home/

 Why is there a zip file here?
 Let's unzip it!
-(Sometimes the file is already unzipped if so, it should still work).
+(Sometimes the file is already unzipped, if so, it should still work.)

 **unzip <file_name.zip>**